Laksh5101/Stock_Price-Using-Pytorch/README.md

-# Stock Price Prediction Using LSTM
+# Stock Price Prediction Using LSTM (PyTorch)

 ## Project Overview

-This project aims to predict future stock prices using historical stock data and deep learning techniques.
-Specifically, an LSTM (Long Short-Term Memory) neural network model is trained on past stock price sequences to forecast future prices.
+This project demonstrates how to forecast stock prices using Long Short-Term Memory (LSTM) neural networks implemented with PyTorch.
+The model is trained on historical stock price data to predict future values based on past patterns.

-The example in this project uses Apple's (AAPL) historical stock prices from 2010 to 2024 and predicts the next 30 days of stock prices.
+The example uses Apple Inc. (AAPL) stock data from 2010 to 2024, and predicts the next 30 days of stock prices.

 ---

 ## Features

-- Download historical stock price data using the Yahoo Finance API (`yfinance`).
+- Download historical stock price data via Yahoo Finance using yfinance.
-- Preprocess data and normalize stock prices for model training.
+- Preprocess and scale stock data with MinMaxScaler.
-- Create sequential time series data suitable for LSTM input.
+- Create time series sequences for LSTM input.
-- Build and train an LSTM model to capture temporal dependencies in stock prices.
+- Build a 2-layer LSTM model with dropout regularization using PyTorch.
+- Train the model using MSE loss and Adam optimizer.
-- Predict future stock prices iteratively.
+- Iteratively predict stock prices for the next 30 days.
-- Visualize historical and predicted stock prices using Matplotlib.
+- Visualize actual vs predicted prices using matplotlib.

 ---